bristol-d/hex8sim/README.md

 For a few years, a physical version existed in Bristol, called the [big hex machine](https://bighexmachine.github.io/).

-See the files in modules/ for documentation:
+See the files in modules/ for documentation (clone/download the repo to use the rendered html):

   * [Overview](modules/hex8.html)
   * [A sample program](modules/program.html)